Home » By Course » Dessert » Authentic Pfeffernüsse

 Place the cookie balls on a line cookie sheet and bake for 15 minutes or until golden brown.

-Remove and let the cookies cool completely.
+Remove and let the cookies cool a few minutes before transferring them to a wire wrack to cool completely.

 To make the glaze, combine the powdered sugar and water until smooth.

-Store the cookies in airtight container in a cool place.
-Will keep for at least 2 weeks and the flavor only gets better over time.
+Pfeffernusse will keep for at least 2 weeks and the flavor only gets better over time.
+Enjoy them on their own or dunked in your favorite hot beverage.

 Enjoy!